Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Simulation Studies

 \subsection{Utility comparison results}

 We consider both global utility that describes preservation of the confidential data distribution and analysis-specific utility of the generated synthetic data.
 We choose the empirical CDF (ECDF) global utility measure, which evaluates whether the distributions for the confidential dataset and the synthetic dataset can be discriminated from each other \citep{Woo2009JPC}.
-There are two specific measures based on ECDF: 1) the maximum record-level absolute difference; and 2) the average record-level squared difference.
+There are two specific measures based on ECDF: 1) the maximum record-level absolute difference (max-ECDF); and 2) the average record-level squared difference (avg-ECDF).
 Both are calculated as distances between the two ECDFs of the confidential data and the synthetic data.
 Each measure is non-negative, and a smaller value indicates higher similarity between the two ECDFs, suggesting higher global utility.
-Violin plots showing the distributions of the maximum record-level absolute difference for all proposed methods are displayed in Figure \ref{fig:sim:ECDF1}, and those of the average record-level squared difference are in Figure \ref{fig:sim:ECDF2}, across $R = 100$ Monte Carlo simulations.
+Violin plots showing the distributions of the max-ECDF for all proposed methods are displayed in Figure \ref{fig:sim:ECDF1}, and those of the avg-ECDF are in Figure \ref{fig:sim:ECDF2}, across $R = 100$ Monte Carlo simulations.
 As before, each panel represents a target $\epsilon = \{5, 4, 3\}$.

-As evident in Figures \ref{fig:sim:ECDF1} and \ref{fig:sim:ECDF2}, the Weighted achieves the lowest maximum record-level difference and average record-level squared difference across all synthesizers.
-These are expected since the Weighted is not influenced by a target $\epsilon$ and has the overall highest Lipschitz bounds (i.e., highest risks), as illustrated in Figure \ref{fig:sim:Lbounds_3es}.
+As evident in Figures \ref{fig:sim:ECDF1} and \ref{fig:sim:ECDF2}, the Weighted (aDP) achieves the lowest max-ECDF and avg-ECDF across all synthesizers.
+These are expected since the Weighted (aDP) is not influenced by a target $\epsilon$ and has the overall highest Lipschitz bounds (i.e., highest risks), as illustrated in Figure \ref{fig:sim:Lbounds_3es}.